longhorn/website/content/docs/1.6.0/snapshots-and-backups/backup-and-restore/set-backup-target.md

 Longhorn also supports setting up recurring snapshot/backup jobs for volumes, via Longhorn UI or Kubernetes Storage Class.
 See [here](../../scheduling-backups-and-snapshots) for details.

+> **Notice**
+>
+> The lifecycle of Longhorn backups within the backup store is managed by Longhorn.
+Any retention policy on the backup store is prohibited.

 This page covers the following topics:

 - [Set up AWS S3 Backupstore](#set-up-aws-s3-backupstore)